patzly/grocy-android/README.md

 [Grocy](https://grocy.info/) is a self-hosted groceries & household management solution for your home.

-_Grocy Android_ uses grocy's official API to provide you a beautiful interface on your smartphone with powerful barcode scanning and intuitive batch processing, all what you need to efficiently manage your groceries.
+Grocy Android uses grocy's official API to provide you a beautiful interface on your smartphone with powerful barcode scanning and intuitive batch processing, all what you need to efficiently manage your groceries.

 ## Features

 * Stock overview
-* Barcode scanning
+* Fast barcode scanning
 * Consume and purchase with shortcuts
 * Master data editing
 * Shopping list
 * Intuitive batch processing
 * Dark mode
 * No ads, analytics or in-app purchases
-* Built with Material Components
 * Low data usage
-* Tiny size (~ 5MB)
+* Tiny size (~5MB)

+## Upcoming

+Grocy Android is still under development.
+In the next weeks we're going to implement some more features!

+* Full shopping list support
+* Disabling of unused features with server config flags
+* Recipes
+* Meal plans
+* App translations

 ## Downloads